kubesail/kubesail-docs/docs/tunneling.md

 ### Direct Access

+If you're a home user, make sure to set or correct your PiBoxes local address at https://kubesail.com/clusters/ under "settings".
+Our agent will try its best to automatically set that value, otherwise you can set it yourself.
+This address will be used to set DNS records automatically for `*.cluster_name.user_name.region.k8g8.com`.
+When you're accessing the dashboard from the same network as your cluster, the Launch button will automatically direct you to the local version of your app!

 For heavier traffic situations or when using a Cloud Provider, you may want to directly access your cluster via a Load Balancer - This works normally and would bypass the KubeSail agent and connect directly to your Ingress controller.
 [Schedule a chat with us](https://calendly.com/kubesail/15min) and we can help design a solution!

+Assuming the dashboard is totally offline, you can also access your applications directly via their service address and port.
+You can use `kubectl get services` to see these addresses.
+Warning: Your firewall configuration may not allow you to reach these addresses!
+You may need to use a command like `kubectl port-forward` to export the port.

 ### Custom domains